NativeScript/workshop/docs/chapters/chapter5.md

 #### Step 1

-Add customer event called `teamTap` to `FixtureComponent`.

-Do it just like it was done in `LeagueTableComponent`.
+Add customer event called `teamTap` to `FixtureComponent`, similar to how it was done in `LeagueTableComponent`.

 <div class="solution-start"></div>
 ``` javascript